CrossRef/event-data-user-guide/event-data-manual.md

 Event Data always uses the Landing page URL when it queries Facebook and never the DOI URL.
 If a Facebook user shared an Item using its Landing Page URL then there would be no results for the DOI, and if they used the DOI, the statistics would be recorded against the Landing Page anyway.

-Here is a justficiation of the above approach using examples from the Facebook Graph API v2.7.
+Here is a justification of the above approach using examples from the Facebook Graph API v2.7.
 Note that these API results capture a point in time and the same results may not be returned now.

 Where a Facebook User has shared an Item using its DOI, Facebook's system resolves the DOI discover the Landing page.
 In cases where Facebook has seen the DOI URL it is possible to query using it, e.g. `https://graph.facebook.com/v2.7/http://doi.org/10.5555/12345678?access_token=XXXX` gives: